The Tour Can Help You Make Your College Decision

 If your student has a health condition that makes having specific health center capabilities nearby of great importance; go check it out.
 Call in advance to see if you can tour the rather impressive facility.

 One of the great things about UM is definitely the dorms.
 There are quite a few options which you can view here, but touring a dorm or two is so much better than seeing it on paper.
 To go on an official UM campus tour you can schedule a visit, opt to attend an open house, or take a self-guided tour here.
+There are also virtual tours scheduled as well.
+Sing up for one; particularly if you can’t get there any time soon.
+We like this YouTube dorm tour too.

 Through an Informational Session & Campus Tour, you can learn about all the basics of UM.
 Via a self-guided tour, you may actually learn some of the things they don’t mention – if you are curious enough; this is where the talking to people on campus comes in.